kalekje/LNCHR-pub/readme.md

 # 🚀 LNCHR

-Heavily inspired by [TheBestPessimist's AutoHotKey-Launcher](https://github.com/TheBestPessimist/AutoHotKey-Launcher/blob/master/README.md) and [PowerToys Run](https://learn.microsoft.com/en-us/windows/powertoys/run), this my version of a quick launcher, compatible with AHK v2.
+Heavily inspired by [TheBestPessimist's AutoHotKey-Launcher](https://github.com/TheBestPessimist/AutoHotKey-Launcher/blob/master/README.md) and [PowerToys Run](https://learn.microsoft.com/en-us/windows/powertoys/run); this my version of a quick launcher. compatible with AHK v2.

 ## The gist
-Re-map CapsLock to open a GUI with a single textbox that runs shortcuts mapped to text that you type in.
+Re-maps `CapsLock` to open a GUI with a single textbox that runs shortcuts mapped to text that you type in.
 A semantic way of activating shortcuts (who has the time to remember a million`CTRL+WIN+XYZs`?
 I'd rather spend that time coding!), opening files or folders, or searching the net.
+You have the power to map shortcuts as desired, for example: set `pai` to MS Paint, `scr` to run an arbitrary script, or `con` to press `WIN+K` 'cause you can't remember the key-press.

 ## For your consideration
 Unfortunately I don't have the time to well-document this.
-I think the code is somewhat approachable.
+I think the code is somewhat approachable, though.
 If you want to re-map double pressing of `CapsLock`, it should be self-explanatory, for example.
-All I ask in return for your use of this script is that you share any ideas that you have (or have implemented) 🙂.
+All I ask in return for your use of this script is that you share any ideas that you have (or have already implemented) 🙂.

 ## How-to
 * Run `LNCHR-Main.ahk`
 * Press `CapsLock` to activate.
 * Type in your command (no need to hit `Enter`)
-* Some commands put the GUI in 'query' mode, where you can enter additional text (`Enter` required), for example, to search Google or Spotify
+* Some commands put the GUI in `query` mode, where you can enter additional text (pressing `Enter` is then required to submit).
+For example, to search Google or Spotify, first type `g␣`, followed by the search words of your choice with an `Enter`.
-* Double-press `CapsLock` to activate a function of your choice (I map this to a key-press that opens PowerToys Run)
+* Double-press `CapsLock` to activate a function of your choice (I prefer to map this to a key-press that opens PowerToys Run)
 * `Escape` to exit from any state and close the GUI
 * Use `(Ctrl|Shift|Alt)+CapsLock` to toggle Caps Lock instead
-* While in the GUI, remap keys like `Tab` or `Win` for other shortcuts (eg. open iPython terminal)
+* While in the GUI, remap keys like `Tab` or `Win` for other shortcuts (eg. I map `Win` to open iPython terminal)

+### Query
+* The GUI has essentially two on-sates.
+One is `main`, where commands are typed without pressing `Enter`.
+The other is `query`, where the submitted text is pushed a pre-defined function of your choosing
+* Entered text in the query mode is remembered and stored in `LNCHR-Memory.ini`, and can be browsed through the up and down arrow keys, or is auto-completed
+* If you want to delete the memory for a query type, go to that query, type and submit `clr`

 ## Some features
 * Built-in Calculator that uses [mathjs](https://mathjs.org/docs/expressions/parsing.html), with memory and programmable functions
 * Quickly run commands with simple text replacements (eg. Google Search, Everything Search)
 * Outlook search
-* LNCHR-CommandsGeneator.xlsm: a Microsoft Excel macro-enabled spreadsheet that is used to generate the commands file (LNCHR-Commands.ahk) and  a .txt file for  quick-help
+* `LNCHR-CommandsGeneator.xlsm`: a Microsoft Excel macro-enabled spreadsheet that is used to generate the `LNCHR-Commands.ahk`  file an  a `HELP-Commands.txt` file for  quick-help and tooltip suggestions.
+If you will not be using this tool, I recommend setting
+  `lngui_props.show_commands_tips := False` in `LNCHR-Main.ahk` (line 34).
+See the Help tab on the Excel file for guidance.
 * Note: the briefcase icon is there because I have a flag that signals if I am using my work or home computer.
-You can try to leverage this for an independent instant on a remote desktop, for example.
+You can try to leverage this for an independent instance on a remote desktop, for example, or make computer-specific commands.